mechkit/solar_design_algorithm/SDA.md

 # Solar Design Algorithm

 The document below defines the calculations used to design and evaluate a PV system in preparation for creating electrical drawings.
 Most of the computer code is detailed below, and the full system calculation code is found [here](https://github.com/kshowalter/SPD_server/blob/master/lib/calculate_system.js).
 This algorithm is currently implemented in Javascript.
+The "Javascript" labeled boxes below is the actual code used in FSEC's application code.

-Note: For each section the symbols are perpended by a section name when stored as a variable in the computer code, in the form of "section.symbol".
+Note: For each section the symbols are prepended by a section name when stored as a variable in the computer code, in the form of "section.symbol".

-## User input
+## System specification

+These are the what uniquely define the system design.
+Every other value is deterministically caclated from these variables.
+These are the user input in FSEC's online express design application.

 | Description                                                   | Symbol                                  | Unit |
 |:--------------------------------------------------------------|:----------------------------------------|:-----|